 The flow rate from the Pinnacle adit at PP-01 has been monitored since November 1993.
 The flow generally consists of a seasonal pattern of high flows during the short period of spring melt in late May or early June and stable flows of less than 10 gallons per minute throughout the year (Figure 5).
 The spike in flows observed at PP-01 each spring are a result of snowmelt and runoff, likely from sources originating between the Pinnacle plug and the PP-01 monitoring point.
 Once the snowmelt is over, the flow rate at PP-01 decreases and stabilizes at baseflow levels.
-In 2022, above average amounts of snowpack were observed, and flows at PP-01 remained similar to the flows since fall of 1999.
+In 2024 Spring flow at PP-01 was the highest observed since the late 90s, which was due to the measurement being collected during peak runoff of snowmelt and not seepage from the adit plug, as is indicated by the low total uranium concentration in the sample collected alongside the flow measurement.

 Dissolved radium 226 and total uranium have been monitored at PP-01 since March 1994.
 After construction of the Pinnacle adit plug in September 1995, both dissolved radium 226 and total uranium concentrations have stabilized at reduced concentrations (Figure 6).
-Sampling for dissolved radium 226 was not conducted at PP-01 during 2022; moving forward, sampling for radium at this location will likely be conducted on a less frequent basis due to the stable condition observed.
-Total uranium results in 2022 were consistent with these reduced, stabilized concentrations.
-These observed concentrations in PP-01 appear lower than concentrations in the underground mine workings; for comparison, uranium concentrations in monitoring well P-7 upgradient of the adit plug were historically greater than 1 milligram per liter (2016 and earlier; prior to the initiation of phosphate injections, which have reduced uranium concentrations at P-7).
-This indicates that the seepage reporting at PP-01 represents a mixture of lowconcentration surrounding groundwater with minimal adit discharge, confirming that water seepage past the adit plug is minimal.
+Sampling for dissolved radium 226 ceased after 2021 due to the stable conditions observed during the prior 20 years.
+Total uranium results in 2024 were consistent with these reduced, stabilized concentrations.
+These observed concentrations in PP-01 (0.0689 to 1.69 mg/L) appear lower than concentrations in the underground mine workings; for comparison, uranium concentrations in monitoring well P-7 upgradient of the adit plug were historically greater than 1 milligram per liter (2016 and earlier; prior to the initiation of phosphate injections, which have reduced uranium concentrations at P-7).
+This indicates that the seepage reporting at PP-01 represents a mixture of low-concentration surrounding groundwater with minimal adit discharge, confirming that water seepage past the adit plug is minimal.